Skip to Content

 1. Own — and trust — your data

-Good data architecture harnesses the twin powers of data governance and data management to create a common language that stands the test of time.
-In many organizations, departments and systems are siloed, and each team uses its own technology populated with its own data language.
-For example, different job titles used by HR and operations can create different versions of the same “objective” company data, creating confusion and gridlock.
 Good data governance applies metadata modeling and data dictionaries to impose a common language and set of agreed-upon rules across an enterprise.
 In doing so, it creates a “single source of truth” that gives everyone an accurate, holistic view of organizational performance.
-This standardized data forms the foundation of better insights and smarter decision-making.
+This standardized data forms the foundation of better insights and smarter decision-making —especially for AI agents where hallucinations and bad data can lead to greater consequences.
 Data management protects well-governed data by creating a repository where it can live safely forever.
-You will own it regardless of how your source applications or reporting might change in the future.
+You’ll own it, regardless of how your source applications or reporting evolves.
 Even if new performance management technologies and BI requirements are introduced, a sound data architecture foundation will persist.

 2. Take advantage of new point solutions without disrupting your organization

 Techniques and digital tools to capture source data are evolving constantly.
-Even ERPs — once considered a silver bullet — can’t do it all; in the past eight years, we’ve seen a proliferation of data solutions designed around specific business processes.
+Even ERPs — once considered a silver bullet — can’t do it all; in the past eight years, we’ve seen a flood of data solutions designed around specific business processes.
 Compounding the challenge, each category (data governance, data management, performance management, business intelligence, etc.) has its own slew of specialty vendors with wildly different capabilities, and industry-specific nuances bring even more point players into the mix.
 Navigating the current market is like comparing apples, oranges, and grapefruits.

 Graphic showing ERP structure before 1997, from 1998-2014, and 2015 to present.